 If making a gradual switch, we suggest trying a few nappies first and adding to your stash as and when you wish.

-Prepping your nappies:
+Prepping your reusable nappies:

 Liners are placed on top of the inside of the nappy between the nappy and baby’s bum.
 They are used to catch any solids that would otherwise stick to the nappy.
 Biodegradable liners are tossed in the bin or compost.